magicbell/action/README.md

-# Sent notifications from your GitHub workflows
+# Send notifications from your GitHub workflows

 Use this GitHub action to inform yourself or your team about activity in your repository.
 Think of use cases like: